pablopunk/dot/README.md

 }
 ```

-In this example, running `nos personal` will:
+In this example, running `dot personal` will:

 - `*`: Install everything under `modules/`, including nested directories.
 - `!apps/work`: Exclude the `apps/work` module and its submodules.